Understanding the Autism Spectrum Quotient (AQ)

 Outdated Considerations:

-• Some aspects of the original AQ were questionable in terms of their validity and relevance.
+Some aspects of the original AQ were questionable in terms of their validity and relevance.
+Researchers identified areas for improvement, ensuring the tool remains up-to-date with current understandings of autism.

 Updated Considerations:

-• These revisions ensure that the AQ remains relevant and accurate in assessing autistic traits.
+These revisions ensure that the AQ remains a relevant and accurate tool for assessing autistic traits.

 Recommended Next Steps